The 12 houses flow counterclockwise in a 360-degree circle, divided into 12 segments.

 Read more about the 2nd house

-The third house rules all forms of communication—talking, thinking, gadgets and devices (cell phones, pagers, Instant Messenger, etc.).
+The third house rules all forms of communication—talking, thinking, gadgets and mobile devices.
 The third house also covers siblings, neighborhoods, local travel, libraries, schools, teachers and community affairs.

 Read more about the 3rd house